 One former employee says that documents requested form homeowners are routinely shredded because no one is available to review them.

-In late April, 20 states took aim at Ocwen and blocked the company from handling any more mortgages in their states.
+In late April of 2018, 20 states took aim at Ocwen and blocked the company from handling any more mortgages in their states.
 Massachusetts became the 21st state on April 30th and in May, Texas joined the growing list of states that have said, “Enough!” to Ocwen foreclosure fraud.

 The states can stop Ocwen from handling mortgages within their borders but that doesn’t help the over one million homeowners still left hanging.
 Sadly, al of the states that had blocked Ocwen soon had a change of heart after Ocwen promised to do a better job servicing loans.

-MahanyLaw is investigating Ocwen and hopes to file national class action complaints against the company within coming weeks.
+MahanyLaw is investigating Ocwen and hopes to file one or more national class action complaints against the company within coming weeks.

 Specifically, we are investigating the following allegations of wrongdoing:

 - Use of a proprietary software known to trigger unsupported fees and speed foreclosures (REAL Servicing);

 - Mishandling accounts for deceased borrowers, and

 - Failure to correct errors identified by the borrower.

 Filing a class action, however, isn’t easy.
 Supported by industry, Congress has thrown up some pretty big roadblocks.
 The so-called Class Action Fairness Act only seems to be fair to banks and big business.